mgiovani/ai-cursor-init/CONTRIBUTING.md

    - Verify AI-generated content is relevant and accurate

 3. **Test with Different Project Types**:
-   - Test with Python/FastAPI projects
+   - Test with various programming languages
-   - Test with TypeScript/React projects
+   - Test with different frameworks and architectures
-   - Test with other language combinations
+   - Test with diverse project structures

 ### Automated Testing